VladoSimic23/Voting-/README.md

 ## About
 This project is built with the [Vite](https://vitejs.dev/) and [Typescript](https://www.typescriptlang.org/)

-Simple Voting system demo with loading bars, precentages and total number of votes.
-Number of votes are unlimited to single user just to demonstrate the functionality.
+A simple voting system demo that includes loading bars, percentages, and the total number of votes.
+The number of votes is unlimited for a single user, just to demonstrate the functionality.

 ## Site URL
 https://vsimic-voting.netlify.app/